Skip to main content

 You are required by the University to proofread your own work.
 Guidance on proofreading is available from the University Library website.

-Guidance on Academic Integrity and Academic Misconduct can be found on the For Students website page and definitions can be found in the Academic Misconduct Procedure.
+Guidance on Academic Integrity and Academic Misconduct can be found on the For Students website pages.

-All taught programmes include specific advice regarding academic integrity and good practice in academic writing as well as the consequences of academic misconduct, such as plagiarism.
-The Library provides detailed guidance and training materials related to academic integrity in the Academic Skills section of the Library website.
+All taught programmes provide specific advice regarding academic integrity and good practice in writing and, where appropriate, the production of other forms of academic work.
+You will also be directed to information that explains how and why such forms of behaviour are not consistent with academic integrity, and the consequences of academic misconduct, such as plagiarism, collusion, reliance on others to do your work for you and unauthorised use of artificial intelligence.
+The compulsory online academic integrity tutorial will provide advice and guidance on these topics.
+The Library also provides detailed guidance and training materials related to academic integrity in the Academic Skills section of the Library website.

 Guidance on academic referencing is integrated into selected modules on every taught programme.